Gleniffer High School: History

 The schools origins are in the late 20th century where the current main campus of the building is; just northwest of Stanely reservoir in the South West of Paisley (Foxbar area).
 In 1967/8 the school built on this location was called Camphill or ‘the new Camphill’, which was to replace ‘the old Camphill’ where Castlehead high school is now (see Camphill note below).

+NB: The 'New Camphill' Campus, pictured in top right of this webpage, was demolished and replaced (by 'Glennifer' building) in 2006.

-The Campus, which was square in shape when viewed from above, across four floors, had identical tall rectangular windows across all four faces of the building.
+This 'New Camphill' was square in shape when viewed from above, across three floors, had identical tall rectangular windows across all four faces of the building.
 This gave the building an almost ‘prison like’ appearance with the hundreds of identical shaped windows spanning the lengths and breadths of every side of the building.
 The classrooms were housed in the ‘perimeter’ part of the building.
 In the ‘hollow’ centre part of the square building was an assembly hall, swimming pool (unusual for a school at this time, but was built due to excess funding available), a girls gym and a boys gym.

 In 1988, Stanely Green High School (situated to the south of Stanely reservoir) closed and was amalgamated with Camphill High school, both schools of which acted as smaller institutions within the Paisley area at the time.
 Camphill High School was then renamed to Glennifer High School.

 The then headmaster of Stanely Green High School, Mr Hugh Nesbitt, became the rector of Paisley Grammar School, with Jim Aitchison (original headmaster of Camphill before the amalgamation) became the first headmaster of Gleniffer High.

 An inspection was carried out in 2004, which listed positives and negatives.
 On the positive, it noted the school to have "high quality leadership provided by the headteacher and his senior management team" as well as "pupil participation" in the "range of extra-curricular activities provided".
 However, it also raised concerns over poor writing standards across the school, and inconsistency by staff in dealing with discipline issues.

 The school's website refers to the 2004 inspection document as "a draft report".

 In 2006, after 39 years of service, the building was demolished and replaced in 2006.